 * Team workshops are encouraged, but optional.

 - You form your own team of 6-7 students, and find an adult team manager.
-Once your team is formed and you have a team manager, all members register with Community Education.
-Watch for the registration to open soon.
+Once your team is formed and you have a team manager, all members register with Community Ed.
+Registration closes November 1.

 - Your team selects a Challenge.*